Table of contents

 What Are Temporary Crowns and Why Are They Needed?

 A temporary crown is a short-term protective covering placed over a tooth while waiting for a permanent restoration.
-The definition of temporary crown explains it as a functional and aesthetic solution that shields the tooth after preparation, keeping it safe until the permanent crown is ready.
-They are often required after major dental work, such as root canal therapy or dental implants, and serve as a bridge between treatment stages.
+The definition of a temporary crown describes it as a functional and aesthetic solution.
+It shields the tooth after preparation, keeping it safe until the permanent crown is ready.

 How Do Temporary Crowns Differ from Permanent Crowns?

 The most significant distinction between a temporary vs. permanent crown lies in their material, durability, and function.
-A permanent crown is a durable, custom-made restoration designed to last for many years, often made from materials like porcelain, zirconia, or metal alloys.
-These are crafted with precision to fit perfectly and withstand the rigors of daily chewing.
-In contrast, a temporary crown is made from a softer, less durable material, typically acrylic or a composite resin.
-The primary function of a temporary crown is short-term protection, not long-term strength.
-This is why the temporary crown procedure is much quicker and simpler than the process for a permanent one.
+A permanent crown is a durable, custom-made restoration designed to last for many years.
+It is often made from materials like porcelain, zirconia, or metal alloys.

 What Materials Are Used for Temporary Crowns?